DeSciL/Qualtrics/Panel/Panel.md

      Get-CodesFromQualtricsPanel -Path "Survey1-AccessCodes.csv"

 This will generate the final code file "Survey1-Codes.csv" you have to submit to DeSciL staff.
-It should have the following format.
+It should have the following format:

 |AccessCode      | ExitCode        | Id |
 |----------------|-----------------|----|